dodona-edu/dodona-edu.github.io/en/references/tested-judge/json/README.md

   This could either be the empty channel ([EmptyChannel](#emptychannel)), or [TextData](#textdata) which contains a file location or string.
 - **arguments**: The list of program arguments, these must be strings.
-- **main_call**: This a boolean that indicates if the program test must be executed.
+- **main_call**: This is a boolean that indicates if the program test must be executed.
-  Default will the program test not be executed.
+  The program test will not be executed by default.

 ```json
 "RunInput": {